Traditional Sweets (Nerikiri) Making with Tea Ceremony

 Meeting Point and Meeting Time

-All classes are held in a private studio.
-It’s a 3-minute walk from JR Meguro Station (JR Yamanote Line). and 3 minute walk from Metro Meguro Station.
-The exact location and address of the residence will be given upon the confirmation of your attendance.
+All classes are held in a private studio near Meguro Station.
+It’s a 3-minute walk from the JR Yamanote Line Exit and a 5-minute walk from the Metro Line exit.
+The exact address and a Google Maps link will be provided upon booking.

 Remarks